Emelie23/microbEvolve2/project_plan.md

 - trunction length (for forward and reverse sequences)
 - minimal overlap of forward and reversed reads

+Ask TA on wednesday:
+- what variability is acceptable?
+- try different truncation lengths and do the denoising
+- keep the overlap constant and vary the trunc-len

+- does my qza file have information about metadata sample id?

+- what does the variable: number of sample tell su

 # Step 2: Taxonomic classification (Week 5)

 In case we want to use SILVA as ref database to train our model: